 The Physiotherapy Department is situated in the Hartshead building opposite the general outpatients department.
-The department has excellent facilities include a Gym; treatment areas and a good sized Hydrotherapy pool.
+The department has excellent facilities include a Gym and treatment areas .

 The department is a modern, progressive unit, providing high quality and wide ranging services.
 The Department offers Physiotherapy services to most disciplines within the Trust.

 The Therapists are all based in the Hartshead building making it the focal point with satellite treatment areas dotted about the vast site.
 This makes co-ordination and day to day management more efficient.

 We have close links with our Community Trust to provide community services and also the Paediatric service is based outside our trust although Children who are admitted to the Medical or Orthopaedic wards are seen by the staff on those specialities.